GBDXTools: Python tools for using GBDX¶

 - Image classes that wrap all of the API calls, manage the geospatial metadata, and return NumPy arrays.
 These classes are based on Dask arrays which defer the server calls until the image data is needed.

-- Simple visualization and analysis methods such as one-line plotting (using Matplotlib).
+- Simple visualization and analysis methods such as one-line plotting with Matplotlib (not included).

 Some GBDX functionality is also available through the command line with https://github.com/DigitalGlobe/rdatools.
 The CLI tool is useful for building simple workflows with other command lines tools like gdal_translate or JQ.
 RdaTools is a statically linked Go executable and binaries should run on most systems.